 “If you don’t stop pretending that you know me,” I said.
 “I’ll rip your head off.”

 “You can try,” Arioch said, and then sprang for me with surprising speed, striking at me like a serpent despite his injuries.
+The sword cut at me in an arc.

 “I win,” he said.
 “You are mine.”

-He reached, hands closing around my neck.
+He reached, his hands closing around my neck.
+Arioch pushed me down, straddling me as he pinned me to the ground.

 I needed Lucy December in my life.
 It just took blood and horror to remind me.